FurnaceScout/frontend/README.md

 # FurnaceScout 🔥

-> **⚠️ UNOFFICIAL PROJECT** - This is a community-built tool.
-Not affiliated with, maintained by, or endorsed by the Foundry team.

 > Unofficial frontend block explorer for Foundry's Anvil testnet

 A modern, feature-rich block explorer built specifically for Foundry's Anvil, making local Ethereum development easier and more transparent.